isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A struct of many (individually cheap-to-move) elements may be in aggregate expensive to move.

 It is not recommended to return a `const` value.
 Such older advice is now obsolete; it does not add value, and it interferes with move semantics.

-    ??? example ???
+    const vector<int> fct();    // bad: that "const" is more trouble than it is worth

+    vector<int> g(const vector<int>& vx)
+    {
+        // ...
+        f() = vx;   // prevented by the "const"
+        // ...
+        return f(); // expensive copy: move semantics suppressed by the "const" }

+The argument for adding `const` to a return value is that it prevents (very rare) accidental access to a temporary.
+The argument against is prevents (very frequent) use of move semantics.

 ##### Exceptions

 * For non-value types, such as types in an inheritance hierarchy, return the object by `unique_ptr` or `shared_ptr`.
 * If a type is expensive to move (e.g., `array<BigPOD>`), consider allocating it on the free store and return a handle (e.g., `unique_ptr`), or passing it in a reference to non-`const` target object to fill (to be used as an out-parameter).
-* In the special case of allowing a caller to reuse an object that carries capacity (e.g., `std::string`, `std::vector`) across multiple calls to the function in an inner loop, treat it as an in/out parameter instead and pass by `&`.
-This is one use of the more generally named "caller-allocated out" pattern.
+* To reuse an object that carries capacity (e.g., `std::string`, `std::vector`) across multiple calls to the function in an inner loop: [treat it as an in/out parameter and pass by reference](#Rf-out-multi).

 ##### Example